 |Leaving the scene of an accident involving a death||Class 3 felony||Up to 5 years in prison and $25,000 fine|

-If you are injured in car accident involving reckless driving, driving with a suspended license, or a hit-and-run, contact Rosenfeld Injury Lawyers as soon as possible for a consultation.
+If you are injured in a Chicago car accident involving reckless driving, driving with a suspended license, or a hit-and-run, contact Rosenfeld Injury Lawyers as soon as possible for a consultation.
 We can advise you on the law and possible penalties and we may be able to negotiate a lesser charge or court supervision on your behalf.

 Can Speeding Tickets Lead to Revocation of My Driver License?

-If you receive three or more moving violations in a 12-month period, it can result in suspension of your Illinois driver license.
+If you receive three or more moving violations in a 12-month period, it can result in the suspension of your Illinois driver’s license.
 The Illinois Administrative Code §1040.3(b) sets forth the lengths of suspension for varying points.
 If you haven’t had your license suspended in the last seven years, here are the suspension time periods in Illinois: